20-1-SKKU-OSS/2020-1-OSS-7/wiki/c++_wiki.md

 ## Graph
   * [Bfs](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/BFS.cpp)
+  	- Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
+It starts at the tree root and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.
   * [Connected Components](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/connected_components.cpp)
   * [Connected Components With Dsu](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/connected_components_with_dsu.cpp)
   * [Dfs](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/DFS.cpp)
+  	- Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+The algorithm starts at the root node and explores as far as possible along each branch before backtracking.
+This code uses recursion function.
   * [Dfs With Stack](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/DFS_with_stack.cc)
+  	- Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+The algorithm starts at the root node and explores as far as possible along each branch before backtracking.
+This code uses stack.
   * [Dijkstra](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/Dijkstra.cpp)
+  	- Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
+The algorithm finds the shortest path between that node and every other.
+It can also be used for finding the shortest paths from a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.
   * [Kosaraju](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/kosaraju.cpp)
   * [Kruskal](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/Kruskal.cpp)
   * [Lca](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/graph/lca.cpp)